rohitsx/rohitsx/README.md

 # Hello there! 👋

-I'm on a journey to explore various tech paths, including back-end development, data science, DevOps, and machine learning.
-Each of these areas fascinates me, and though I haven't mastered them yet, I'm eagerly looking forward to growing in each one in the future. 🌱
+I'm exploring various tech paths, including back-end development, data science, DevOps, and machine learning.
+Each of these areas fascinates me, and although I haven't mastered them yet, I'm eagerly looking forward to growing in each one in the future. 🌱

 Currently, I'm immersing myself in the world of data engineering and data pipelining.
 I'm also delving into web development and AWS.
 I'm actively on the lookout for new employment opportunities. 💼